miracuse/miracuse.github.io/docs/classes/alchemist/alchemy.md

 ##### Flashback Handoffs

 As part of using a potion, an Alchemist can declare that they gave the potion to another player characters earlier in the day, so long as they could have plausibly done so.

----

-### Other Notes

-##### Skill Use

-Unlike Talismans, alchemy kits are not generally tied to a specific skill.
-A kit like the Bard's _Faerie Fire_ might be used with Cunning to perform, Agility to cause harm, or with no skill at all for simple tasks like creating smokescreens.

-##### Kits Without Direct Uses

-Not all Alchemy kits have direct uses.
-The _Golem_ kit, for example, provides a rock golem servant that follows orders.